Lukas238/styleguide-boilerplate/Readme.md

 ```

-## Compiling the Style Guide
+## Compiling the Styleguide

-To compile the style guide just run `gulp build`.
+To compile the styleguide just run `gulp build`.

-The resulting static style guide files will be compiled into the `./dist` folder.
+The resulting static styleguide files will be compiled into the `./dist` folder.

-Alternatively, you can compile the style guide and open a live webserver, with auto refresh, for developing, by runing: `gulp`.
+Alternatively, you can compile the styleguide and open a live webserver, with auto refresh, for developing, by runing: `gulp`.

-## Custom Style Guide template
+## Custom Styleguide template

 This boilerplate already includes a default page template.